 Shareholder Rights Directive II – How does Zurich Insurance Group comply?

 The Shareholder Rights Directive 2017/828 (SRD II) amends Directive 2007/36 (SRD I) and promotes long-term shareholder engagement and enhances the transparency between EU-listed companies and their investors.
-Zurich Insurance Group and its subsidiaries (Zurich) - including Zurich Life Assurance plc - are institutional investors in various EU markets, and comply fully with the requirements set out in the Directive.
+Zurich Insurance Group and many of its subsidiaries (Zurich) - including Zurich Life Assurance plc - are institutional investors in various EU markets and comply fully with the requirements set out in the Directive.

 Engagement policy (Article 3g para 1): Does Zurich have a proxy voting and engagement policy?

 Yes.
 Active ownership (defined by Zurich as proxy voting and engagement) is a vital part of Zurich’s role as a responsible investor.
-More detailed information can be found in Zurich’s Proxy Voting Policy & Guidelines, as well as Zurich’s engagement policy, which can be found in the appendix of our Responsible Investment White Paper (Section VII).
+More detailed information can be found in Zurich’s Proxy Voting Policy & Guidelines (Appendix 1), as well as Zurich’s engagement policy, which can be found in the appendix of our Responsible Investment White Paper (Appendix 7).
+The investment team within Zurich Life Assurance plc is deemed to be one of Zurich’s internal asset managers.
+Zurich Life Assurance plc is fully aligned with Zurich’s approach to proxy voting and aligned to those aspects of the Zurich Engagement Policy relevant to it as one of Zurich’s internal asset managers.

 Engagement policy (Article 3g para 1): Does Zurich report annually on implementation and progress?